oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 secured against modification using JSON Web Signature (JWS) [@!RFC7515] digital signatures.
 A consumer of a signed JWT that has checked the signature can safely assume that the contents of the token have not been modified.
-However, anyone receiving an unencrypted JWT can read all of the claims and likewise, anyone with the decryption key receiving an encrypted JWT can also read all of the claims.
+However, anyone receiving an unencrypted JWT can read all the claims and likewise, anyone with the decryption key receiving an encrypted JWT can also read all the claims.

 One of the common use cases of a signed JWT is representing a user's identity.
 As long as the signed JWT is one-time